AliElSaleh/RiftBuild/How To/Examples/02. Multiple Source Files/README.md

 ## How it works

-When there is no `SourceFiles` key, RiftBuild recursively discovers every source file under the build file's folder: `main.c`, `greet.c`, and `text/shout.c` are all found and compiled automatically.
+When there is no `SourceFiles` key, RiftBuild recursively discovers every source file under the build file's folder: `calc.c`, `src/lexer.c`, `src/parser.c`, and `src/math/ops.c` are all found and compiled automatically.

+With no `Assembly` key either, the output is named after the first source file discovered - here that is `calc.c`, so the build produces `calc.exe`.

 One exception: files whose **name** starts with `__` are skipped.
-`__scratch.c` contains an `#error` directive, so the fact that this project builds at all proves it was never compiled.
+`src/__scratch.c` contains an `#error` directive, so the fact that this project builds at all proves it was never compiled.
 Use this for scratch files you want to keep around without building.

 ## Things to try

-- Rename `__scratch.c` to `scratch.c` and build - the build now fails, because
+- Rename `src/__scratch.c` to `scratch.c` and build - the build now fails, because
   discovery picks it up.
 Rename it back.
 - Prefer an explicit list?
-Add `SourceFiles main greet text/shout` - now only those files build, discovery becomes a whitelist.
+Add `SourceFiles calc src/lexer src/parser src/math/ops` - now only
+  those files build, discovery becomes a whitelist.
 - Want discovery *minus* a few files?
 Use `SourceFiles.Exclude broken.c` instead of listing everything.
-- Keep sources in a subfolder (e.g. `src/`)?
-Point discovery there with `SourceDirectory src`.

 Next: [03.
 Defines And Includes](../03.%20Defines%20And%20Includes/) - passing configuration to the compiler.